department-of-veterans-affairs/va.gov-team/platform/content/form-confirmation-page.md

 {begin Blue box}
   - Applicant name
-  - Benefit they’re applying for
+  - Benefit they’ve applied for
   - Confirmation number
-  - Date claim or application has been submitted
+  - The date that claim or application was submitted
   - Other important information about their claim, such as disability conditions, they’re claiming. <br>

   {end blue box}